 And as an added bonus, enrolling multiple pets (like Greyson’s sister, Babs) through Pawlicy Advisor grants me additional savings:

-Most importantly, Pawlicy Advisor will recommend the ideal quote/plan even if your pet has a pre-existing condition.
+Most importantly, Pawlicy Advisor will find the ideal quote/plan even if your pet has a pre-existing condition.
 It’s one of the questions you’ll answer in the analysis set up.

 Even though you can’t get insurance coverage for your pet’s pre-existing condition, there are other ways you can prepare for the costs of treatment and reduce your overall vet bills.